Investment outsourcing: Consultants push into outsourcing

-Pension Investment Outsourcing
+Pension investment outsourcing

 One of the first institutional scale investment outsourcing arrangements occurred in 1986.
 Three investment managers who had worked for IBM's pension fund left the company and formed SASCO Capital.
 They managed a portion of the IBM pension plan but IBM also kept a large portion of the assets and investment team in-house.
 Another early example of pension fund investment outsourcing involved General Dynamics.
 In November 1994 General Dynamics became the first client when its treasurer formed a new outsourced investment firm, Fiduciary Asset Management.
 At the time of General Dynamics’ initial allocation, this was a $2.5 billion mandate.
 In 2001 another of the early large pension outsourcing arrangements occurred when Xerox hired General Motors Asset Management (GMAM) to manage its $4 billion defined benefit pension plan.
 This move was prompted, in part, by the departure of two senior Xerox professionals to run other investment plans.
 As part of the arrangement, Xerox's chief investment officer joined GMAM.
 Following GM's bankruptcy, in 2010 Xerox took back the management of its pension assets.

 Other early examples of pension fund investment outsourcing included Brown & Williamson, Weyerhauser, Maytag, ADM and K-Mart.

 In the United States, movement toward outsourcing by state, county or municipal pension plans has been slower than corporate pensions.
-This is despite the difficulty that many public pension funds have recruiting and retaining qualified staffs, particularly in alternatives such as hedge funds, private equity and real assets such as real estate, oil & gas and infrastructure.
+This is despite the difficulty that many public pension funds have recruiting and retaining qualified staff, particularly in alternatives such as hedge funds, private equity and real assets such as real estate, oil & gas and infrastructure.